TheeChris/babynames/README.md

 1. Is my daughter's name as unique as I thought it was?
 2. Does my son have the name of an 80-year-old man?

+You can find the blog post here: http://echrislynch.com/2018/05/10/fun-with-baby-names/